Dialectical Behavior Therapy (DBT)

 DBT emphasizes the psychosocial aspects of treatment and focuses on social factors and individual thoughts and behaviors.
 It is believed that certain people are predisposed to experiencing more intense emotional reactions to life situations.
 DBT is oriented around practical skills that can help them manage their emotions more effectively and identify negative self-talk and self-defeating behaviors.
 Together, the patient and therapist work as a team to identify and change these mental, emotional, and behavioral patterns, via healthy coping skills.

-Individual and Group Therapy Sessions in DBT
+Group Therapy Sessions in DBT

 Group therapy functions much like a small, supportive class, where patients get to learn about the four modules and related tools and techniques.
 They will be assigned a homework assignment for the week that encourages them to apply one of these tools and techniques to a real-life situation and then reflect on how it goes.